 The Generals Semi-Hex pencil is widely used by students and office workers.

 But the pencil that Mitsubishi is renowned for and sought after by pencil enthusiasts is the Mitsubishi Hi-Uni pencil.
-It was first launched in 1966 and what makes this pencil so special is the quality of its graphite core.
+It was first launched in 1966, and what makes this pencil so unique is the quality of its graphite core.

-The graphite and clay which make up the core are processed in the factory in such a way that the particles are ground and filtered to the exact tolerance and then uniformly mixed creating an outstanding pencil lead that is highly resistant to breaking.
+The graphite and clay that make up the core are processed in the factory so that the particles are ground and filtered to the exact tolerance and then uniformly mixed, creating an outstanding pencil lead that is highly resistant to breaking.

 HI Uni Pencils are available in 15 degrees of hardness from 10B to 10H.

-Staedtler is one of Europes biggest pencil manufacturers with the Staedtler Norris and Tradition pencils being their entry-level pencil.
-These are the mainstay pencil for European schools and offices but not as popular in America which is dominated by General Pencils and Ticonderoga.
+Staedtler is one of Europes biggest pencil manufacturers, with the Staedtler Norris and Tradition pencils being their entry-level pencil.
+These are the mainstay pencil for European schools and offices but are not as popular in America, dominated by General Pencils and Ticonderoga.

 Where Staedtler comes into its own right is with its premium quality Mars Lumograph 100 drawing pencils.
 They are available In 24 degrees of hardness from which are;